juji-io/datalevin/README.md

 If you are interested in using the dialect of Datalog pioneered by Datomic, here are your current options:

-* If you need a simple durable store with a battle tested backend, give [Datalevin](https://github.com/juji-io/datalevin) a try.
+* If you need time travel and rich features backed by the authors of Clojure, you should use [Datomic](https://www.datomic.com).

 * If you need an in-memory store, e.g. for single page applications running in a browser, [Datascript](https://github.com/tonsky/datascript) is for you.

-* If you need time travel and rich features backed by the authors of Clojure, you should use [Datomic](https://www.datomic.com).

 * If you need features such as bitemporal graph queries, You may try [Crux](https://github.com/juxt/crux).

 * If you don't mind experimental storage backend, you may try [Datahike](https://github.com/replikativ/datahike).

 * There was also [Eva](https://github.com/Workiva/eva/), a distributed store, but it is no longer in active development.

+* Of course, if you need a simple durable store with a battle tested backend, give [Datalevin](https://github.com/juji-io/datalevin) a try.

 ## License